 Within Your First Two Weeks

-- If you have not already done so, obtain and complete the following new hire documents from your Human Resources point person:
+- If you have not already done so, obtain the Comprehensive Personnel Document from your Human Resources point person and complete it (if applicable)

 - If you have not already done so, provide your HR Director or Representative with any additional documents he or she requests (for instance proof of education, any relevant license, and your signed and dated resume).